sturmenta/eslint-config/README.md

 My personal eslint config for node and react

-## Steps to use in node or react combination with prettier
+## Steps to use in node or react in combination with prettier

 1. Install the dependencies as dev dependencies: